Found Footage Horror Films

 About the Author(s)

-Alexandra Heller-Nicholas is an award-winning Australian film critic, author and academic who has written eight books on cult, horror and exploitation cinema with an emphasis on gender politics.
-She is a research fellow at RMIT University and an adjunct professor at Deakin University, both in Melbourne, Australia.
+Alexandra Heller-Nicholas is a film critic and author of ten books on cult, horror and exploitation cinema with an emphasis on gender politics.

 Bibliographic Details